Elizabeth Price (gymnast): 2013

 Price was slated to compete at the 2013 American Cup, but withdrew due to a strained hip muscle.
 She cited her desire to be healthy for future competitions, such as the Visa National Championships and World Championships, as her reason for withdrawing given that this was a relatively minor injury.

 Price resumed training in April 2013 subsequently injuring the opposite hip.
 She was still recovering from that injury and unable to compete at the 2013 Secret US Classic.

 In August, Price was able to compete at the 2013 P&G Championships in Hartford, Connecticut.
 Price, however did not compete all four events due to lack of training because of injury.
 Price competed vault and uneven bars.
 Price finished eighth on uneven bars.
 Following the P&G Championships Price was named to the USA Senior National Team.
 Price was also invited to the qualifying camp for the 2013 World Artistic Gymnastics Championships in Huntsville, Texas.
-Following the camp Price was named as the non-traveling alternate to the United States team for the 2013 World Gymnastics Championships.
+Following the camp Price was named as the non-traveling alternate to the United States team for the 2013 World Artistic Gymnastics Championships.